sxpydo/sxpydo/README.md

 ### Hi there 👋
 My name is Shavana, but I am also called Shavy, Shav or Shavs (for short!)
 - 😄 Pronouns: she/her
+- Personality type: INFJ-T
 - 🔭 I’m currently working on projects to upskill on existing and new programming languages.
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently learning Vanilla JavaScript and how to Cross stitch outside the tech world.
-- ⚡ Fun fact: Outside from the working and studying, I like to express my fruit bat alter ego by doing circus arts weekly 🦇
+- ⚡ Fun fact: Outside from the working and studying, I like to express my  innerfruit bat alter ego by doing circus arts weekly 🦇
 - 👩🏾‍💻 Bits and bobs: Bird watcher, Aerialist, Linguist, Yogi, Cat lover, Digital nerd, Latin dancer with the constant travel bug.
 - 📫 How to reach me: Connect either on LinkedIn: https://www.linkedin.com/in/shavana-peynado-a22a921a2 or Instagram: sxpydo